How do you respond to your kids when they swear? Is it worse to tell someone to ‘shut-up’ or casually drop an f-bomb? Does swearing include blasphemy?

 3. Swearing is a way of creating identity

-Adolescence is a time in a child’s life when they are unconsciously crafting an identity.
+Adolescence is a time in a child’s life when they unconsciously craft an identity.
 The way they speak is one of the things that they have control over.
-Swearing is simultaneously breaking boundaries and identifying them as part of their peer group.
+Swearing simultaneously breaks boundaries and identifies them as part of their peer group.
 Using the ‘right’ swear words helps define kids as ‘in’ or ‘out’.
 It is little surprise that the use of swear words tends to peak in the teen years and decrease thereafter.

 Something to consider: